ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 {{< video src="images/2020-10-27_blender_3.mp4" caption="Library UI interaction mockup in Blender" gif="true" >}}
 {{< video src="images/2020-10-27_render_2.mp4" caption="Final Render Library UI interaction mockup" gif="true" >}}
 {{< /figcontainer>}}

-* Screenshot toevoegen van de UI mockups in Adobe XD.
-* Mention creation of models etc. everything from masking to tracking and planning etc. rationale behind creating these high fidelity mockups.
+The general workflow for creating the mockups was to start with a video recorded with an iPhone.
+This footage could then be motion tracked in Blender so that we could overlay the 3d scene onto the real world.
+Then the UI interaction was determined on paper.
+The required 2D user interface assets were created in Photoshop and Adobe XD and imported into Blender, where these could be animated and combined onto a 2D screen in front of the camera.
+After this, 3D models were created in Blender and ProCreate was used for drawing the textures.

+These 3D models were then added to the 3D scene and animated according to the camera movement and UI interactions.
+A 3D mask was added to make sure that the objects could be placed behind the real world objects (such as the table).
+The 2D screen, 3D scene and mask were then composited and rendered using the raytracing engine Cycles in Blender.

+Afterwards, we combined the original footage and render in Final Cut Pro and exported it to an iPhone.
+This was then recorded with a greenscreen background.
+This was then combined in Final Cut Pro again with the original footage so that it looked like the person was holding the iPhone in the original environment.

+A complicated process, but highly rewarding because the end result is identical to what the actual programmed prototype would look like.

-## Baby steps
+## First steps
 28 October 2020 was the very first version of the AR Build System in action.
-Made using Unity + ARFoundation and tested on the iPad Pro.
+This was made using Unity + ARFoundation and tested on the iPad Pro.

 {{< figcontainer >}}
 {{< video src="images/2020-10-28_build_system_1.mp4" caption="The very first version of the AR build system (28/10/2020)" gif="true" >}}
 {{< video src="images/2020-10-28_build_system_2.mp4" caption="Further progress on the AR build system (28/10/2020)" gif="true" >}}
 {{< /figcontainer>}}

+There weren't any notable design changes yet because the goal was to implement what was visible in the high fidelity mockups.

 ## Overcoming long build times
 11 November 2020